CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 +
 ```

-Commit these README changes to git.
+Commit these README changes to git and push them up to GitHub.

 With this, we can drag "Fill In Readme" to "Done" in Trello.